A woman calculating her business's numbers on the computer

 Why do you need professional indemnity insurance?

-If your business provides services or you make your living by offering professional advice to others, then you should consider professional indemnity insurance.
+If your business provides services, such as engineering, or you make your living by offering legal advice or other professional advice to others, then you should consider professional indemnity insurance.

-While it’s not a legal requirement, many clients or landlords will want you to have indemnity insurance coverage before they’ll sign a contract with you.
+While it’s not often required by law, many clients or landlords will want you to have indemnity insurance coverage before they’ll sign a contract with you.

 Large and small businesses are both equally at risk since it takes only one mistake from either you or an employee to put your entire business at risk.
 Even if you’re not to blame for a client’s financial loss, defending yourself against those claims can cost your company an incredible amount of time and money.